 Wolff is also the founding editor of Ethnopolitics, a peer-reviewed journal dedicated to the study of ethnic conflicts and their management around the globe.

 Prior to his appointment at Birmingham, he taught at the Universities of Keele, Bath, and Nottingham and has held visiting professorships at the Johns Hopkins University School of Advanced International Studies, Bologna Center, the Universities of Sofia, Bucharest, Skopje, and Belgrade, and at Humboldt and Free University, Berlin.
-He is an International Associate of the Liechtenstein Institute on Self-determination at Princeton University, and a member of the International Advisory Board of the European Centre for Minority Issues in Flensburg, Germany.
+He is a Non-resident Fellow of the Liechtenstein Institute on Self-determination at Princeton University.
 In 2006, Wolff served as Distinguished Visiting Fellow at the UK Defence Academy.
 He earned his BA at the University of Leipzig, Germany, and holds a Masters Degree from University of Cambridge and a Ph.D. from the London School of Economics and Political Science.